SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 How The SBA 7(a) Loan Program Works

-It’s important to note that not every lender will have the same criteria for qualifying for SBA 7(a) loans.
-However, all lenders must abide by the SBA’s guidelines, which caps interest rates and prohibits lenders from charging excessive fees.
+Not every lender will have the same criteria for qualifying for SBA 7(a) loans.
+However, all lenders must abide by the SBA’s guidelines, which cap interest rates and prohibit lenders from charging excessive fees.

 If you meet all criteria set forth by the lender, you can proceed with filling out an application and submitting the necessary documentation.
 If approved, you’ll sign your loan contract and receive funding.